Message from H.E. Mr. Le Luong Minh, Secretary-General of ASEAN

-AsTW consists of three parts: ASEAN Studies Courses (ASC), Asian Languages & Cultures (ALC) and Study Trips, providing students with a unique study opportunity. ?
+The AsTW curriculum consists of ASEAN Studies (AS) and Asian Languages & Cultures (ALC) courses, supplemented by co-curricular Study Trips, providing students with rich and unique learning opportunities.

-In addition, students will choose one intensive Asian language course.
-The combination of ASC and ALC contributes to the studentsf synthetic understanding of ASEAN and East Asia.
+The combination of AS and ALC studies will contribute to the students’ synthetic understanding of the ASEAN and East Asia communities.

-A series of Philippine cultural field trips is another attractive part of the program.
-Each excursion is designed to allow students the chance to increase their awareness and enhance their appreciation of the history, culture, and social life of the country where AsTW is held.
+A series of cultural study trips is another attractive part of the program.
+Each excursion is intended to allow students the chance to increase their awareness and enhance their appreciation of the history, culture, and social life of the country where AsTW is held.

 To complete the AsTW program, students must enroll in two courses (one each from the ALC and AS offerings) for credit and participate in all official events.
-Students who meet all AsTW requirements will be awarded a certificate jointly signed by the Presidents of Kyushu University and Ateneo de Manila University.
+Students who meet all AsTW requirements will be awarded a certificate issued jointly by Kyushu University and a partner university.